 - Wash the baby potatoes well, no need to peel them.
 Take a mixing bowl and combine the potatoes with the curry powder, paprika powder, salt, pepper and olive oil.
 Toss the potatoes with the spices and olive oil until well coated.

-- Tear a piece of 50 cm (or 18 inch) heavy duty aluminium foil.
+- Tear a piece of 18 inches (or 50 cm) heavy duty aluminium foil.
 Put the coated potatoes in the middle of the foil sheet.
 Place the crushed garlic and rosemary sprigs over the potatoes.

 - Fold the opposite sides of the foil in towards the middle until the edges meet.
 Crimp around all the edges to seal.
 Leave enough room for the steam and heat to move inside the foil packet.
 The packet will look like a little purse.